cyanidecupcake/fab-moments-handbook/vector_file_creation.md

 What is a vector anyway?

-vectors keep their shape even when resizing
+vectors keep their shape even when resizing mathematical equation
+.ai, .eps, .svg

 Cut -- cuts completely through the material

 Engrave -- takes away some of the material, but does not cut the whole way through

-Raster -- engraves a picture
-convert images to grayscale
+Raster -- engraves a picture (uses pixels, jpeg, png) convert images to grayscale
 (raster adds time)